The 5 Shortest Mountains in the World

 Known for its exceedingly flat terrain, it shouldn’t come as a surprise that Belgium made it to the list, as most of its mountains are practically semi-hills.
 With its tallest peak reaching merely 694 meters, the country’s highest points are an antidote to the Himalayas, competing with each other for the world’s shortest mountain title.

-Belgium’s coastline is home to numerous dunes, one of which, Hoge Blekker, apparently qualifies as Europe’s shortest mountain, measuring a whopping 35 meters.
-It is named after the Flemish term for a shimmering bare dune that reflects a great deal of light, serving for centuries as a natural lighthouse which guided sailors in the North Sea.
+Belgium’s coastline is home to numerous dunes, one of which, Hoge Blekker, apparently qualifies as Europe’s shortest mountain, measuring a measly 35 meters.
+It is named after the Flemish term for a shimmering bare dune that reflects a great deal of light, serving for centuries as a natural lighthouse that guided sailors in the North Sea.

-Nestled in the middle of a 240-hectare nature reserve with which it shares the name, Hoge Blekker as well as the other surrounding dunes are horseshoe shaped, the result of strong winds that have been continuously blowing in the same direction.
-Despite being a drifting dune that migrated over the years, this Belgian sand massif is also sturdy, with fixed parts that resist air currents, making it stable enough to be regarded as a mountain.
+Nestled in the middle of a 240-hectare nature reserve that shares its name, Hoge Blekker, along with the other surrounding dunes, is horseshoe-shaped, a result of strong winds that have been continuously blowing in the same direction.
+Despite being a drifting dune that has migrated over the years, this Belgian sand massif is also sturdy, with fixed parts that resist air currents, making it stable enough to be regarded as a mountain.

-As for the reserve, it’s a pleasant patch of wilderness, alternating between thicket and sandy surface, with myriads of lookouts, bestowed with spectacular sea-views.
+As for the reserve, it’s a pleasant patch of wilderness, alternating between thicket and sandy surfaces, with myriads of lookouts offering spectacular sea views.

 The golden dune of Hoge Blekker